top of page

 Weekly Workshops

 Step into an enchanting workshop where music becomes an online circle of friendship and discovery.
-In these small-group singing and songwriting sessions, students ages 6–18 grow skills and confidence in a trauma-informed, neurodiversity-affirming environment.
+In these small-group sessions, students ages 6–18 grow skills and confidence in a trauma-informed, neurodiversity-affirming environment.
+These hour-long workshops function as combined creative labs where singers and songwriters collaborate in real-time, mirroring a peer-driven, studio-style experience.
 Activities are multi-level and flexible, meeting students where they are—whether just beginning or continuing a musical journey already in motion.
-Limited enrollment per age group allows for collaboration alongside meaningful individual attention.
-Students choose between singing workshops or songwriting workshops.
-Singing workshops focus on breath coordination, vocal technique, and expressive delivery, using piano to support pitch accuracy, harmony, and self-accompaniment.
-Production tools are introduced to shape tone, layer harmonies, and explore acoustic and electronic textures.
-Songwriting workshops explore melody, lyrics, and musical storytelling, using piano for harmony and structure and production tools to build arrangements, blend sounds, and develop complete tracks.
-Popular and commercial music remains the primary focus, while classical, musical theatre, and jazz are introduced as supportive tools for technique, expression, and musical context.
-Weekly workshops are educational in nature and are not a replacement for clinical services such as music therapy, applied behavior analysis (ABA), or speech-language pathology.
+Limited enrollment per age group allows for peer-to-peer breakout partnerships alongside meaningful individual attention.
+Students choose to focus on either singing or songwriting, with piano and production training provided to all as the primary tools for creation.
+Singing students focus on breath coordination, vocal technique, and expressive delivery, with piano study supporting pitch accuracy and vocal production used to record and layer performances.
+Songwriting students explore melody, lyrics, and storytelling, using piano for harmony and production tools to build full arrangements.
+By working together, singers and songwriters collaborate on tracks where everyone uses their piano and production skills to bring the music to life.
+Popular and commercial music remains the primary focus, while classical, musical theatre, and jazz are introduced as supportive tools for technique, expression, and context.
+Weekly workshops are educational in nature and are not a replacement for clinical services such as music therapy, ABA, or speech-language pathology.
 Students must be able to engage with instruction in a way that allows for learning, interaction, and artistic growth—independently or with caregiver support.
 If a student would benefit more from therapeutic services, we are happy to help families explore alternative resources.
-To participate in singing workshops, students must be able to vocalize, even if those vocalizations do not form complete words, and must have a reliable method of communication such as speech or AAC.
-Because the instructor is not fluent in ASL, students who rely on ASL expressively will need a caregiver or interpreter present.
-Deaf and hard-of-hearing students who vocalize are welcome and may engage through breath, phrasing, and resonance in ways that reflect their sensory preferences.
-Songwriting workshops are open to both speaking and nonspeaking students.
-Learners may communicate through speech, AAC, gesture, ASL, or other expressive methods, and Deaf and hard-of-hearing students may participate through lyric writing, piano-based harmony, visual composition, and production tools.
+To focus on singing in a workshop, the student must be able to vocalize words and have a reliable method of communication such as speech or augmentative and alternative communication (AAC).
+Because the instructor is not fluent in American Sign Language (ASL), students who rely on ASL expressively will need a caregiver or interpreter present.
+Deaf and hard-of-hearing students are welcome and may engage with singing through breath, phrasing, and resonance in ways that reflect their sensory preferences and style.
+Both speaking and nonspeaking students may focus on songwriting.
+Learners can communicate through speech or AAC, such as ASL, gestures, and speech-generating devices.
+Deaf and hard-of-hearing students may participate through lyric writing, piano-based harmony, visual composition, and production tools.
 Instruction emphasizes structure, pattern, and storytelling across diverse communication styles.
-Workshops also complement K–12 English Language Arts and STEM learning through lyric analysis, musical structure, rhythm, sound physics, and technology-based music creation.
-Each session includes focused instructor guidance, with semi-annual progress reports shared with families.
-Students ages 9 and up may participate in optional online performances during the year.
-Partial scholarships are available for low-income and middle-class families.
-Tuition assistance is adjusted to reflect overall financial access, including the cost of required equipment.
+Workshops also complement K–12 English Language Arts and STEM (Science, Technology, Engineering, and Mathematics) learning through lyric analysis, musical structure, rhythm, and technology-based creation.
+Each session includes focused instructor guidance and breakout rooms for peer partnerships, with semi-annual progress reports shared with families.
+Partial scholarships are available for low-income and middle-class families through a trust-based system.
+We do not determine eligibility; instead, families are invited to choose the tuition tier at checkout that best fits their financial situation and access to resources.
 All workshop families are invited into The Lyric Isles, our private online community, where students and caregivers connect with peers, share progress, and continue learning between sessions.

 Ornament